Virtual Care Visits

 I'm not very tech savvy.
-Will I be able to do a Virtual Visit?
+Will I be able to do a virtual care visit?

 Yes.
-Accessing a Virtual Visit is straightforward, and a clinic staff member will walk you through how to do the visit.
+Accessing a virtual care visit is straightforward, and a clinic staff member will walk you through how to do the visit.

-Can I schedule a primary care or specialty Virtual Visit online?
+Can I schedule a primary care or specialty virtual care visit online?

 No. Please call your Overlake Clinic directly.

-Established Overlake Clinics patients and new patients who would like to become established patients can do Virtual Visits.
-Please call one of our Overlake Clinics to schedule a Virtual Visit.
+Established Overlake Clinics patients and new patients who would like to become established patients can do virtual care visits.
+Please call one of our Overlake Clinics to schedule a virtual care visit.

 I'm a new patient.
-Can I do a Virtual Visit?
+Can I do a virtual care visit?